Glossary

 Board of Directors

-A group of individuals elected by a public corporation's or non-profit's shareholders; it is their responsibility to govern and set policy for the organization.
+A group of individuals elected by a public corporation's or non-profit's shareholders.
+It is their responsibility to govern and set policy for the organization.

 Bookkeeping